sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 ### Client Configuration

 A client definition may include a list of contacts.
-Providing a list of contacts in the client definition ensures that those contacts will receive notifications for check results which do not explicitly define a list of contacts.
+Providing a list of contacts in the client definition ensures that those contacts receive notifications for check results which do not explicitly define a list of contacts.

-_NOTE: Contacts specified in a check definition will override contacts specified in the client definition for any check results generated by that client/check pair._
+_NOTE: Contacts specified in a check definition override contacts specified in the client definition for any check results generated by that client/check pair._

 {{< highlight json >}}